Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 There are numerous questions like that, and no clear answers.

-The situsation even more complicated, because Feeds Fun uses different independent sources of tags, named "tag processors", each of them may have its own rules and conventions for tags.
+The situation even more complicated, because Feeds Fun uses different independent sources of tags, named "tag processors", each of them may have its own rules and conventions for tags.
 Some tags even come from the feed itself and, therefore, may take any form.

 ## Are multiple tag forms a problem?